 By selecting specific roles here, only the these users will be able to use the Points programme.

 If you want to assign a different amount of points to specific roles, instead, leave this option enabled for All users, and set up a custom rule by user role in the Points rules.

 Default points assigned: this is the main conversion rule that applies to the entire store.
 It is based on the product price.

 Considering the above image as an example, you can see that for each 10 $ (USD), customers will be assigned 1 point.

-Please, note: conversion rate is applied to each product price and not on cart total, meaning that points are calculated from the price of each product first and then summed up.
+Please, note: this conversion rate is applied to each product price and not to the cart total, meaning that the points are generated from each single product price first and then they are summed up.

 There are two products in the cart: